RocketPy-Team/RocketPy/docs/user/sensitivity.rst

 for the parameters of the Rocket.
 They have been described in the following manner: the keys of the first dictionary are the parameters names.
-Then, for each parameter, we have a dictionary containing the *mean* of that parameter, referring to the nominal value of that parameter, i.e. the measured value by the instrument, and the *sd*, which is the standard deviation of the measurement.
+Then, for each parameter, we have a dictionary containing the *mean* of that parameter, referring to the nominal value of that parameter, i.e. the measured value by the instrument, and the *standard deviation*, which is the standard deviation of the measurement.

 .. jupyter-execute::